Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Introduction

-There are alternative semiparametric and nonparametric approaches to model ( \ref{model}).\footnote{ Our literature review here focuses on fixed effects methods.
-It is well known that model (\ref{model}) can be estimated by the random effects or correlated random coefficients approach.
-See, e.g., \cite {ArellanoCarrasco2003}, \cite{Wooldridge2005}, and \cite{honore-tamer}, among others.
-These approaches often allow the econometrician to calculate choice probabilities and marginal effects in addition to $\theta$ at the cost of imposing restrictions on the distribution of $y_{i0}$ (initial condition problem) and the statistical relation between observed covariates and $\alpha_{i}$.} \citet{hl} show that the model (with or without $y_{it-1}$ ) can be point identified if $z_{it}$ satisfies certain exclusion restrictions (excluded regressor), even if covariates are endogenous.
-More recently, \cite{ChenEtal2019} revisit this method and discuss the sufficient conditions for the exclusion restriction to be satisfied in dynamic settings.
-See also \cite{Williams2019} for nonparametric identification of dynamic binary choice models.
-In the absence of excluded regressors, \citet{arist} establishes informative partial identification of model (\ref {model}) under weak conditions. \cite{KhanEtal2021} provide a distinct partial identification result under even weaker restrictions and prove that point identification exists in many interesting situations.
+There are alternative semiparametric and nonparametric approaches to model (\ref{model}). \citet{hl} demonstrate that model (\ref{model}) can be point identified if $z_{it}$ satisfies certain exclusion restrictions.
+More recently, \citet{ChenEtal2019} revisit this method and discuss the sufficient conditions for such exclusion restrictions. \citet{Williams2019} studies the nonparametric identification of dynamic binary choice models that satisfy certain exclusion restrictions.
+In the absence of excluded regressors, \citet{arist} establishes informative partial identification of model (\ref{model}) under weak conditions. \citet{KhanEtal2020} offer a partial identification result under even milder restrictions and prove that point identification is attainable in many interesting scenarios.